Removal instructions for the Vidar trojan-type malware

 How to avoid installation of malware?

 To keep computers safe from infection by the Vidar trojan, keep operating systems and installed software updated at all times.
 This will prevent download processes using known exploits and inflicting damage.
 Have a web protection tool and ad blocker software installed: these can help to avoid being redirected to malicious websites by 'malvertising' campaigns.

 Hacker website promoting Vidar trojan:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Vidar virus.
+Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 How to remove malware manually?

 If you wish to remove malware manually, the first step is to identify the name of the malware that you are trying to remove.
 Here is an example of a suspicious program running on a user's computer:

 If you checked the list of programs running on your computer, for example, using task manager, and identified a program that looks suspicious, you should continue with these steps: